 *See the list of guests of honour present during your cruise in the “Guests” tab.

-Since 2005, Baglini has been the artistic director of the Amiata Piano Festival, and, since 2013, he has been artistic consultant for dance and music at Teatro Comunale “Verdi” of Pordenone and cultural ambassador of Friuli Venezia Giulia region.
+Founder and artistic director of the Amiata Piano Festival, he is the artistic consultant for dance and music of Teatro Comunale “Verdi” of Pordenone and cultural ambassador of Friuli Venezia Giulia region.
 He holds masterclasses for the Accademia Stauffer in Cremona.

 Languages spoken: Italian, French, English